The construction and expression of identity: An archaeological investigation of the laborer villages at Adrian Estate, St. John, USVI

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Kellar, Elizabeth Joan, "The construction and expression of identity: An archaeological investigation of the laborer villages at Adrian Estate, St. John, USVI" (2004).
 Anthropology - Dissertations.
-Paper 41.
+41.